paperbenni/proceditor/README.md

 ## Placeholders

 Placeholders are clips inside templates that have their contents replaced by the template parameters.
-Their naming scheme is `:parameter_index:`.
+Their naming scheme is `:parameter_index:options`.
 The most simple example is a text clip with the name `:0:` (Parameters start at 0).
 This text clip will take the first parameter passed to the template as the text content.

+### Text placeholders

+These take a single tring as their argument and will replace their content with that string

+### Empty metaclip placeholders

+Upon compilation these will pull any clips close to the markup clip inside them, allowing for things like splitscreen, or reusing movement animations for arbitrary clips

 ## Markup Clips